themichaelyang/mikes-firefox/README.md

 11. set your theme, under "Customize" in the three lines menu (≡), to either "Default" for a dark theme, or to "Light" for the light theme (recommended)
 12. enjoy `:~)`

-you could also `git clone` and rename the repo to `chrome/` if you'd like to pull updates and bugfixes periodically
+you could also `git clone` and rename/symlink the repo to `chrome/` if you'd like to pull updates and bugfixes periodically

 ## inspiration

 - [Modern Firefox (u/LordEverin)](https://www.reddit.com/r/FirefoxCSS/comments/bm77hx/modern_firefox/)
 - [MaterialFox (muckSponge)](https://github.com/muckSponge/MaterialFox)
 - Learn more about userChrome.css [here (unofficial)](https://www.userchrome.org/)